 Remission means that your body is free of signs and symptoms of cancer.
 Remission is a great achievement, but it does not always mean the cancer has been cured.1

 Along with the news that your ALL is in remission, your doctor may have talked to you about testing for remaining traces of ALL.
-Or you may have already been tested but wonder what it’s all about.
+Or you may already have been tested but wonder what it’s all about.

 Read on to learn more about testing for remaining traces of ALL.